- About Us

 In 2016 they received the very coveted MAGSAYSAY Award.

 – Watch the excellent documentary done by Al Jazeera on the Vientiane Rescue Team and the appalling situation of emergency aid in Laos.

 This project is possible only through the good will, extraordinary dedication and generosity of the team; it is literally saving lives which would otherwise be lost or considerably affected simply because assistance was not provided quickly enough.

 When I’ve got in contact with Sebastien Perret the first time I was right away convinced this was a right project to support.
 He was desperate as in 2012, the car previously used as an ambulance but shared with Lao Red Cross was taken back by the Red Cross to be used exclusively for special sport events and festivals!
 As a result the VRT could no longer operate.

-This organisation needs great support and 100% of your donation will accrue to the project as we cover all fees, as well you are giuaranted that 100% of the money we give will be used solely to rescue people and nothing else; money is increasingly needed as road trafic, number of cars, and motorcycles is increasing together with number of accidents.
+This organisation needs great support as well you are guaranted that 100% of the money will be used solely to rescue people and nothing else; money is increasingly needed as road trafic, number of cars, and motorcycles is increasing together with number of accidents.
 Money will be used for purchasing:

-you can also help expand their communication to make the 24 hours hotline1623 better known throughout Laos and spreading out the various documentaries made on them.
-All those who watch these bloody reports, as weird as it may seem, feel good as they can see humanism still exists and it is so comforting to each of us.
+you can also help expand their communication to make the 24 hours hotline 1623 better known throughout Laos and spreading out the various documentaries made on them.
+All those who watch these bloody reports, feel good as they can see humanism still exists and it is so comforting for each of us.